goldstrike77/ansible-role-OS-beats/README.md

 # Packetbeat parameters #
 * `packetbeat_flows`: Configure flows to monitor network trafficedit.
-* `packetbeat_ignore_outgoing': Whether ignores all the transactions initiated from the server running Packetbeat.
+* `packetbeat_ignore_outgoing`: Whether ignores all the transactions initiated from the server running Packetbeat.
 * `packetbeat_protocols`: Configure which transaction protocols to monitoredit.

 ##### Listen port